toouggy/Getting-and-Cleaning-Data-Project/README.md

 A couple of files are included in this repo.
 The run_analysis.r file completes the analysis and outputs a file in the required format.

-There is also a code bood file that explains the analysis.
+There is also a code book file that explains the analysis.

+I also uploaded the output from the R script which is called:  sensor_avg_by_act_sub.txt